Semantic Search: What Exactly Is It?

 Published: March 13, 2026

-Semantic search is an information retrieval method in which the meaning of the search query is taken into account.
-By incorporating domain knowledge in the form of synonyms, similarities and knowledge models ("ontologies and taxonomies"), the search query can deliver relevant "hits" in the text with greater precision.
+Semantic search is an information retrieval method that takes into account the contextual meaning of a search query.
+By incorporating domain knowledge in the form of synonyms, similarities, and knowledge models ("ontologies and taxonomies"), the search query can deliver relevant "hits" in the text with greater precision.

-In contrast to a character- or word-based search, in which only letters are checked for syntactic correspondence and corresponding hits are returned, a semantic search attempts to capture and understand the meaning or sense of the query and return "meaningful" results.
+In contrast to a character- or word-based search, in which only letters are checked for syntactical matches and corresponding hits are returned, a semantic search attempts to capture and understand the meaning or sense of the query and return "meaningful" results.

 For semantic searches, content is first analyzed morphosyntactically and tagged.
-This enables, for example, the basic form "gehen" to be evaluated as a hit in a search for "gegangen".
+This allows, for example, the basic form "gehen" to be evaluated as a hit when searching for "gegangen".

 Knowledge models, entities and relationships